 The concept to design Google Ads (formally, Google AdWords) is relatively simple.
-Creating a Google Ad is the difficult part.
-Creating Google Ads for lawyers is even more difficult.
+Designing a Google Ad is the difficult part.
+Designing Google Ads for lawyers is even more difficult.

 This guide to creating Google Ads for lawyers will make it easier.

 Note: You should use a Google Ad manager to manage your Google Ad campaign but you should be familiar with how to design your PPC ads.

 - 1 Why Are Google Ads More Important Today?

 - 2 Why Do You Want a Better Performing Google Ad?